RubiconFramework/Rubicon/source/README for reference.txt

-Konkon - Bare minimum for the engine, should be independent of everything else Konkon.Extras - Extra events n stuff to include with the engine, like a Hey! event or some shit like that Konkon.Game - The rest of the game, basically PlayState Konkon.Menus - Menus
+Konkon - Points to the rest of the files, like assets Konkon.Core - Bare minimum for the engine, should be independent of everything else Konkon.Extras - Extra events n stuff to include with the engine, like a Hey! event or some shit like that Konkon.Game - The rest of the game, basically PlayState Konkon.Menus - Menus